Inzolia Grape Variety: A Tale of Two Varietals

 There are two principal sources of high-quality Inzolia wines today.
 The most renowned is Sicily; the island’s mosaic of mesoclimates and soils delivers a pleasing stylistic variance, ranging from full-bodied whites to light and floral expressions.
 However, a unifying quality defines all the best labels and wines – Sicily’s leading terroirs benefit from cooling influences and a saline quality that comes naturally to local viticulture.
 Moreover, Sicily’s native grapes create the most food-friendly white wines on the planet.
 Shellfish, white meat, risotto, cream, and tomato-based pasta sauces work brilliantly alongside Inzolia.

 Nevertheless, the Maremma has long been celebrated for its spectacular topography.
 Garrigue-covered hills, pine forests, and unspoiled beaches often sit cheek by jowl.
-There is also significant variance in site elevation and mesoclimate; vineyards close to the Tyrrhenian sea benefit from marine air, which helps to cool the vine canopy during the summer.
-So too, are the soils of the region very heterogeneous, encompassing volcanic and calcareous outcrops, loam, sandstone, and gravel.
+There is also significant variance in site elevation and mesoclimate; vineyards close to the Tyrrhenian Sea benefit from marine air, which helps to cool the vine canopy during the summer.
+So, too, are the region’s soils very heterogeneous, encompassing volcanic and calcareous outcrops, loam, sandstone, and gravel.

 Top producers of Inzolia: